aamirhatim/openvpn_toolkit/README.md

 ## Setup

+1. If they do not exist, create `conf/` and `conf/ccd` empty directories.
+2. Verify that your `/etc/openvpn/` directory constains a directory called `client`.
+If it doesn't exist, create it.
-1. Navigate to the `ca/` directory and edit the `vars` file with your config.
+3. Navigate to the `ca/` directory and edit the `vars` file with your config.
-2. Run the `clean-all` script.
+4. Run the `clean-all` script.

 ### Creating a certificate authority